 NSAIDs are Non-Steroidal anti-inflammatory drugs, including aspirin, ibuprofen, and naproxin, among many others.
 Acetaminophen, commonly known by the brand name Tylenol, is sometimes considered an NSAID, but actually has very little anti-inflammatory benefit.
 NSAIDs are used to treat pain, fever, and inflammation, and are generally considered to be fairly safe and well tolerated by most patients.

-One of the benefits of using NSAIDs over steroidal or opiate drugs, is that NSAIDs tend to have relatively mild side effects, and are non-addicting.
+One of the benefits of using these drugs instead of steroidal or opiate drugs, is that NSAIDs tend to have relatively mild side effects, and are not addictive.
 Steroidal anti-inflamatories work well, but have a wide range of effects in the body, some of which may be undesired, and opiate drugs can cause drowsiness, dizziness, confusion, and sometimes addiction.

 The different NSAIDs tend to have very similar effectiveness relieving pain and swelling when used at the suggested doses.
 Although they use different chemical pathways, their main method of effect within the body is inhibition of COX 1 and COX 2.
 These COX (cyclooxygenase) enzymes are responsible for the body's swelling response to injury, so by preventing the COX enzymes from operating normally, the drugs reduce swelling.